- clopidogrel hydrochloride

 Thrombotic thrombocytopenic purpura (TTP) (see section 4.4), aplastic anaemia, pancytopenia, agranulocytosis, severe thrombocytopenia, acquired haemophilia A, granulocytopenia, anaemia

-Kounis syndrome (vasospastic allergic angina / allergic mycocardial infarction) in the context of a hypersensitivity reaction due to clopidogrel*
+Kounis syndrome (vasospastic allergic angina / allergic myocardial infarction) in the context of a hypersensitivity reaction due to clopidogrel*

 Immune system disorders

-Serum sickness, anaphylactoid reactions, cross- reactive drug hypersensitivity among thienopyridines (such as ticlopidine, prasugrel) (see section 4.4)*
+Serum sickness, anaphylactoid reactions, cross- reactive drug hypersensitivity among thienopyridines (such as ticlopidine, prasugrel) (see section 4.4), insulin autoimmune syndrome, which can lead to severe hypoglycemia, particularly in patients with HLA DRA4 subtype (more frequent in the Japanese population)*

 Nervous system disorders